ColtThomas/AVR-RollerCoaster/README.md

 # AVR-RollerCoaster
 IOT project that collects accelerometer and GPS data to send to Flask server via LTE modem.
 Runs on an AVR-IOT Cellular Mini dev board.

+# Hardware Used

+* [Adafruit Ultimate GPS Featherwing](https://learn.adafruit.com/adafruit-ultimate-gps-featherwing) - I recommend using a coin cell battery for faster GPS lock
+* [SparkFun 9DoF IMU Breakout - ISM330DHCX, MMC5983MA](https://www.sparkfun.com/products/19895) - NOTE: This includes both an accelerometer/gyroscope and magnetometer.
+You could alternatively use just the [6DoF IMU breakout board](https://www.sparkfun.com/products/19764) that only has the accelerometer/gyroscope.
+* 32db High Gain Cirocomm 5cm Active GPS Antenna Ceramic Antenna.
+The model I used is an older model (510).
+[Here's a link to a newer model](http://www.cirocomm.com/en-global/products_ciro/detail/GBA-154C) This was helpful for acquiring a fast GPS lock.
+Without the active antenna and no cell battery, it took about 15-30 minutes to acquire a lock every powercycle.
+With this antenna and a battery it was almost instantaneous.

 # Dependencies

 Below are the Arduino library dependencies that are needed: